 1. Galaxy Rotation Curves

-Vera Rubin and collaborator Kent Ford spent the 1970s measuring the rotational velocities of stars at different distances from the centers of spiral galaxies.
-The prediction from Newtonian gravity was clear: stars at the outer edges of galaxies should orbit more slowly than those closer to the mass-concentrated center — just as Neptune orbits the Sun more slowly than Mercury.
+Vera Rubin and collaborator Kent Ford spent the 1970s measuring the rotational velocities of stars at different distances from the centers of spiral galaxies, beginning with the Andromeda galaxy (M31) in their landmark 1970 paper in the Astrophysical Journal.
+The prediction from Newtonian gravity was clear: stars at the outer edges of galaxies should orbit more slowly than those closer to the mass-concentrated center -- just as Neptune orbits the Sun more slowly than Mercury.
+This is called a Keplerian decline.

 The observations contradicted this prediction completely.
-Stars at the outer edges of galaxies orbit at roughly the same speed as stars near the center — flat rotation curves instead of the predicted declining ones.
-This requires the gravitational force on outer stars to be much larger than visible matter produces.
+Stars at the outer edges of galaxies orbit at roughly the same speed as stars near the center -- flat rotation curves instead of the predicted declining ones.
+This requires the gravitational force on outer stars to be much larger than visible matter alone can produce.

-The explanation: galaxies are embedded in vast, roughly spherical halos of dark matter extending far beyond the visible disk.
+The explanation: galaxies are embedded in vast, roughly spherical dark matter halos extending far beyond the visible disk -- typically 10 to 30 times the radius of the visible galaxy.
 This dark halo's gravitational pull supplements the visible matter's pull, keeping outer stars moving fast enough to remain in orbit.

 2. The Bullet Cluster: Dark Matter Directly Imaged